 A few caveats:

-1. This was written to alleviate a feeling that turned into an addiction.
+This was written to alleviate a feeling that turned into an addiction.
 And to manage this into something more agreeable.
 The addiction emerged out of thin air during meeting a woman who had a longterm relationship I didn’t understand at all.
 Which, together with her being a most fascinating, lovable, deep, beautiful and smart woman was at least partly responsible for falling in love.
-Even if she would never read most of this stuff: I knew or felt that some autobiographical details I would somehow mysteriously connect with the feelings, music can evoke might be able to reduce my addiction by putting it into perspective.
-And in turn, I am - it's early on in the game - hoping it might provide me with a better understanding of her and her relationship.
-Even now, after a few hours working on this, I understand that her relationship is what other people call “Fernbeziehung”.
-With less hassle, focus on "quality time", and something outside the regular strains of work.
+And even if she would never read most of this stuff: I knew or felt that some autobiographical details mysteriously connecting with feelings that music can evoke might (just might!) be able to reduce my addiction by putting it into perspective.
+And in turn, I am - it's early on in the game - hoping it might provide me with a better understanding of her.
+Currently and after writing for some few hours, I understand that her relationship is what other people call “Fernbeziehung”.
+With less hassle, a focus on "quality time", and something outside the regular strains of work.
 Which, admittedly, can be beneficial or "easy to handle", if the work of both is creative.
-And of course, my “addiction” is not such a relationship.
-It's just that old romantic (maybe typically male?) one-sided idea (or illusion?) of falling into one another continuously and being it all.
-Which is often too consuming for the addressed.
-And I can not argue or defend that this “continuously” is much different from “always” or worse, from “bothering”.
-So I’ve clearly understood that there is a “Beziehung” so far off my understanding of love that I still can be “the favorite neighbor” to her.
-Which is all she wants anyway.
-Allow me: Time after time it will hurt less, though.
-And there is space to grow, to jointly work on projects, maybe.
-And indeed that is what I have always done with partners.
-This is where I saw love growing, and that love ain't always physical.
-Cause what will happen, if it's not about love?

-Dear dearest of all neighbor,
+Dear dearest of all neighbours,

 It all started with the forgotten Kulturtechnik you admire.
-And I was and still am very very excited you invited me to joint listenings.
-There are few things I want more than this.
-WithoutHowever, I thought that it would be good if I would step up and show you, where I'm coming from.
-Admittedly, the idea took off with your remark that one can sense through music (the Horses song) that we have a huge 15 years age difference, which made us grow up in different times (hmpff! yes… and cultures East and West, different parts of a formerly occupied country, different youth cultures, of course, too).
-So let this be it: The book of music I’d like to share.
-And worry you not: I don’t expect you to read it all.
-It would be cool if you could listen to the songs, maybe dipping into a couple of
+And I was and still am very excited you had invited me to joint listenings.
+Few things I want more than this.
+However, I thought it would be good, if I would step up and show you, where I'm coming from.
+Admittedly, the idea took off with your remark that music (Rickie Lee Jones, the Horses song) shows that we have a huge 15 years age difference, which made us grow up in different times (hmpff! yes… and cultures East and West, and different parts of a country formerly occupied by different powers to be, different youth cultures altogether).
+So let this be it:

 ...
 Liner Notes ...